elastx/elx-docs/content/en/docs/openstack-iaas/guides/volume_backup.md

 ## Overview

 This guide will help you getting started with Volume Backup and Restore in OpenStack's Horizon and CLI.<br/>
-More information about the [OpenStack command-line client](https://docs.openstack.org/python-openstackclient/train/).
+Get more information about the [OpenStack command-line client](https://docs.openstack.org/python-openstackclient/train/).

 ## Create volume backup from Horizon